mekanii/GO25/Indonesia Millenial and Gen Z Report 2025.md

 ## Overcoming Financial Challenges Together
 Millennials and Gen Z in Indonesia are increasingly finding it difficult to achieve financial security due to rising living costs and stagnant wages.
 Inflation has consistently outpaced wage growth, creating an economic environment where meeting basic needs becomes more challenging, and savings goals seem increasingly distant.
 Over the past four years, food inflation has surged by 5.6%, while minimum wage growth has lagged at just 4.9%, according to the Bank of Indonesia.

-> 66% of Millennials and Gen Z perceives the greatest challenge in managing their finances to be the ever-increasing cost of living, particularly Gen Z in urban areas
+> **66% of Millennials and Gen Z**<br>
+> perceives the greatest challenge in managing their finances to be the ever-increasing cost of living, particularly Gen Z in urban areas

 <p align="center">
   <img src="assets/image/12.png" alt="average-wage-of-millennials-and-gen-z">